rfc-editor/AUTH48-repo-template/README.md

 The details of the AUTH48 status of the document are here: [https://www.rfc-editor.org/auth48/rfcNNNN](https://www.rfc-editor.org/auth48/rfcNNNN)

 ## About This Repo
 Note that this repo is available only during AUTH48.
-Before the RFC publication announcement is sent, this repo will be made private and archived.
+This repo will be archived after the RFC publication announcement is sent.

 ## Contacting the RFC Editor
 For any questions or concerns, please contact rfc-editor@rfc-editor.org.